Undergraduate scholarships and bursaries

 Terms and conditions

-Each scholarship is only open to students who apply to the following degrees, taught at Escape Studios, part of Pearson College London.
+Each scholarship is only open to students who apply to the following degrees, taught at Escape Studios.
 Students can apply for the three-year programme or the four-year integrated masters.

-One candidate per scholarship will be selected based on their performance at the creative workshop including the portfolio, interview and taking part in group tasks.
+One candidate per scholarship will be selected based on their portfolio submission.
 Full terms and conditions.